devspace-sh/devspace/docs/pages/introduction.md

 title: Introduction to DevSpace
 ---

 DevSpace allows developer teams to collaboratively build applications that seamlessly run and scale on Kubernetes.
+TEST

 ## [What is DevSpace?](./cli/what-is-devspace-cli)
 DevSpace is an open-source command-line tool that enables your team to: